Biodiversity Net Gain (BNG)

 In addition to any other information on the Biodiversity and Planning web page, the following information should be submitted as soon after Validation as possible to allow a timely consideration before Determination:

-• A post-development habitat plan(s), drawn to an identified scale and including the direction of North, showing any habitats (UKHab) to be retained, enhanced, and/or created.
+- A Post-Development Habitat Plan (if one has not already been submitted) drawn to an identified scale and including the direction of North, showing any habitats (UKHab) to be retained, enhanced, and/or created.

-• A fully completed Biodiversity Metric calculation tool.
+- A fully completed Biodiversity Metric calculation tool showing the baseline and post- intervention habitat.

 Where off-site gains, or significant on-site gains are proposed:

-• A draft Habitat Management and Monitoring Plan (HMMP) will be required using Natural England’s template.
+- A draft Habitat Management and Monitoring Plan (HMMP) will be required using Natural England’s HMMP template.

 For further information please see page 10-20 of our guidance on delivering Biodiversity Net Gain for planning applicants and developers in Gloucestershire.